 But how do you know what to choose?
 Do you need a theme or a template?
 What even is the difference between the two?

+There are many things to consider between a custom WordPress theme vs premium theme.
 Let us help answer those questions for you.

 The short answer is this: a WordPress theme is the foundation for the overall design of your site.
 It guides the look, feel, and functionality of your website including color palettes, typography, page layouts, margins, header/footer, sidebar positioning, and more.